Questions? Find answers below on a range of topics.

 Tail coverage is supplemental coverage to a claims-made policy for incidents that occurred while claims-made insurance was in effect but had not yet been brought as a claim by the time the insurer-policyholder relationship terminated.

 Deciding how much insurance to buy means choosing the appropriate policy limits.
-This is a personal decision, depending on a number of considerations, including the physician's specialty, the risk it entails, where the physician practices and any requirements imposed by states, hospitals or other entities with which the physician has relationships.
+This is a personal decision, depending on a number of considerations, including the physician’s specialty, the risk it entails, where the physician practices and any requirements imposed by states, hospitals or other entities with which the physician has relationships.
+Physicians should consult with their broker about appropriate policy limits.

 MDAdvantage Coverage Questions